hazelcast/hazelcast-jet-reference-manual/src/TF-IDF.md

 generally rare across all documents.
 For example, "murdered" occurs in far fewer documents than "black"... so given two documents where one has the same number of "murdered" as the other one has of "black", the one with "murdered" wins because its word is more salient in general.
-On the other hand, if two words have a similar IDF, then the document that simply contains more of both put together wins.
+On the other hand, "suit" and "king" might have a similar IDF, so the document that simply contains more of both put together wins.

 Also note the limitation of this technique: a phrase is treated as just the sum of its parts; a document may contain the exact phrase and this